artsy/artsy.github.io/source/_posts/2014-10-23-how-we-customized-google-site-search-at-artsy.markdown

 ## In Conclusion

-Overall we were surprized at how well Google Site Search worked for us, a specialized art site.
+Overall we were surprised at how well Google Site Search worked for us, a specialized art site.
 Given our level of customization it is impossible tell that we use it.
 We will see how it plays out long term but so far, we have improved the search experience on Artsy while making it more semantic in the process.
 I only wish we had considered GSS a valid option earlier.